omkarcloud/google-maps-scraper/README.md

 **1. For Windows:**
 - [Download the Windows Version](https://omkar-cloud.s3.amazonaws.com/Google+Maps+Extractor.exe)
 - Temporarily, You will face a blue popup stating that Windows Defender has prevented an app from an **unknown publisher** from starting.
-We aim to become a verified publisher by November 28, 2024 to resolve this.
+We aim to become a verified publisher soon to resolve this.
 (Rest assured, the app is 100% safe and secure, with over 1,000 stars on GitHub and more than 500+ happy customers.)
 - You may also see a popup indicating that Windows Firewall has blocked some features of the app.
 Please click 'Allow Access' to continue.

 **2. For Mac:**